Adamibnualfatahh/second-thought/README.md

 ---

 <p align="center">
-  Made with ❤️ by Adam Ibnualfatah
+  Made with ❤️ by Adam Ibnu Alfatah
 </p>